mirosimo/CARS_THYMELEAF/README.md

 + -update - view for updating entity

 Attribute menuItem (used for menu generating) is pass into templates through MenuInterceptor - Not from controllers.
-Defining in each controller has been little bit annoying.
+Defining menuItem attribute in each controller had been little bit annoying.

 ## CSS
 + Top Strip – logo, two images – used FLEX.